 Yes, visitors and newcomers are always welcome to join us.
 We invite you to attend any of our regularly scheduled meditation times; there is no need to make prior arrangements.
 If you are arriving for the first time, we suggest you arrive ten minutes early so that you can find your seat and get comfortable.

-A good place for newcomers to start is by attending an Orientation to Zazen session.
-While in-person programs are closed due to COVID-19, orientation will be available over Zoom.
-Contact us to schedule an orientation.
+A good place for newcomers to start is by attending an Orientation to Zazen.
+Orientations are usually held once a month on Mondays at 4:30 pm; please check the calendar for dates.
 This is not a requirement, but we recommend it in order to give you a basic introduction to sitting and walking meditation, and to our customs.
 An orientation will give you the basic skills and help you find a comfortable meditation posture.
 If you are unable to attend a scheduled orientation session, please contact us to arrange a time that is convenient for you.

 Is there anything I should do to prepare?

 Cushions, chairs, and benches are provided for meditation.
 We avoid dressing in ways that are distracting to others.
 Please wear loose-fitting, comfortable clothing in dark and muted colors, with knees and shoulders covered.
 Avoid wearing perfumes or scented products, as some are allergic to them.
 Please turn off phones and watches, and keep all personal items outside the zendo.

-Know that typically after zazen we offer a formal service that includes bowing and chanting.
+Know that after zazen we offer a formal service that includes bowing and chanting.
 You may participate or respectfully observe; those that are unable to bow all the way to the floor often choose to do a standing bow.
 During chanting, listen to the teaching being recited; add your own voice if you wish.
 [Note: Due to Covid safety protocols we follow along with the chant silently in the zendo.]